My objective in composing Cool Stream (1997) was to write an organic, free-flowing work with no set form.

 find water-like associations in other sections as well.

-Cool Stream was commissioned by Bev Johnson and Barbara Pritchard, and premiered at The Music Gallery in Toronto in 1997 in a concert broadcast by CBC Radio's "Two New Hours."
+Cool Stream was commissioned by Bev Johnston and Barbara Pritchard, and premiered at The Music Gallery in Toronto in 1997 in a concert broadcast by CBC Radio's "Two New Hours."

 ©Clark Winslow Ross